trekar99/Compilador/README.md

 - lexic.l: Flex file that defines the regular expressions for the lexer.
 - syntactic.y: Bison grammar file that defines the grammar rules for the calculator.
 - compiler.c & compiler.h: Main structure and functions of the compiler.
+- symtab/datatypes.h: Definition of types for symtab and grammar logic.
+### Utils
+- quad.c: functions to manage the generation of the Three Adress Code
 - functions.c & functions.h: Auxiliar functions for running the compiler.
-- symtab/datatypes.h: Definition of types for symtab and grammar logic.

 ## Working with the compiler
 ### Build